orangeduck/mpc/README.md

 typedef mpc_val_t*(*mpc_fold_t)(mpc_val_t*,mpc_val_t*);
 ```

-This takes two pointers to data and must output some new combined pointer to data, ensuring to free and old data no longer required.
+This takes two pointers to data and must output some new combined pointer to data, ensuring to free and old data no longer used.
 When used with the `many`, `many1` and `count` functions this initially takes in `NULL` for it's first argument and following that takes in for it's first argument whatever was previously returned by the function itself.
 In this way users have a chance to build some initial data structure before populating it with whatever is passed as the second argument.

 * * *